auszed/Revenue-Leakage-Agent/readme.md

 ---

 ## UI Requirements
-- Simple dashboard + chat (NextJS / React / Streamlit / ...)
+- **Chat interface only** (NextJS / React / Streamlit / ...)
-- Input selector for mission & parameters
+- Users interact with the agent through natural conversation
-- Output tables: Findings, Proposals (with "Apply" buttons)
+- The agent can display findings, proposals, and request approval for actions within the chat
 - Optional: reasoning trace & audit-log viewer (sandbox/audit_log.json)

 ---